-Office of Inspector General ordered this audit, so I was wondering if they have weighed in on that, if they're satisfied with the results or if they plan to take further actions.
+Office of Inspector General ordered this audit, so I was wondering if they have weighed in on that, if they're satisfied with the results or if

 And, finally, I wanted to find out how much the district pays, is paying S. Davis & Associates for this audit.